-As you age, however, the discs between each vertebra begin to deteriorate.
-Some of your activities might damage your discs, too, such as standing all day at work, lifting heavy weights, or not maintaining good posture.
-One way to combat the frustration of lumbar disc pain is to understand both your condition and the treatment options available to you.
+As you age, however, the discs between each vertebra begin to weaken.
+Some of your activities may damage your discs, too, such as standing all day at work, lifting heavy weights or maintaining a poor posture.
+One way to combat lumbar disc pain is to understand both your condition and the treatment options available to you.

-The lumbar spine (lower back) contains five vertebrae, labeled L1-L5.
-A disc exists between each of those vertebrae, and a disc also exists between L5 (the last lumbar vertebrae) and the fused sacrum below, S1.
-Lumbar discs that are deteriorating, bulging, breaking open, or thinning can push out into the spinal canal where major nerve roots are in the lower back.
-For example, the largest nerve in the body, the sciatic nerve, begins in the lumbar spine and runs through the buttocks, down each leg, and into the feet.
+The lumbar spine (lower back) contains five vertebrae, labeled L1 to L5.
+A disc exists between each vertebra as well as between the L5 (the last lumbar vertebra) vertebra and the fused sacrum below, called S1.
+Lumbar discs that are deteriorating, bulging, breaking open or thinning can push out into the spinal canal where major nerve roots are located.
+For example, the largest nerve in the body, called the sciatic nerve, begins in the lumbar spine and runs through the buttocks, down each leg and into the feet.

-It is very common for disc bulging and herniation around the L4, L5, and S1 levels to press on the sciatic nerve and cause sciatica, which is probably the most excruciating type of lumbar disc pain you can experience.
-Sciatica pain may differ from one person to the next, but it is generally described as aching, burning, or sharp pain that radiates from the lower back to the buttock, thigh, calf, and foot on one side.
+It is very common for a bulging or herniated disc around the L4, L5 and S1 levels to press on the sciatic nerve and cause sciatica, which is one of the most excruciating types of lumbar disc pain you can experience.
+Sciatica pain may differ from one person to the next, but it is generally described as aching, burning or sharp pain that radiates from the lower back to the buttock, thigh, calf and foot on one side.

 Lumbar disc pain treatment options